manzurola/vi-home-assignment/README.md

 # Running the services

 1. Clone the repo
-2. Make sure you have docker and npm installed
+2. Make sure you have docker, npm and nvm installed

 ## Running `marvel-service`